Hover over the buttons to see the contents of each page.

 Swap in → Hold E (355%/sec) |

-This isn’t surprising.
-If you have C6 or enemies are pre-stacked to 3 Conductive stacks, Lisa’s scaling is widely apparent. | |
+In a vacuum, if you have C6 or enemies are pre-stacked to 3 Conductive stacks, Lisa’s Hold E scaling is widely apparent. | |

 Swap in FROM Pyro/Cryo → Tap E → N2 → Hold E (263%/sec [2] or 291%/sec [3]) |

-The N2 may be substituted for a CA if it becomes better to do so. |
+The N2 can substitute for a CA if a situation proves to be more beneficial. |

 For Tap Es, they will often be her opening attack when she is swapped into.
 This is to ensure that she radiates Conductive stacks if applicable.
 Beginning with a Tap E also smoothly transitions into the other combos represented above.